Mechanics

 Wax

-NEWTemporary relics that 'melt away' after a set number of combats.
+NEWTemporary relics that melt away after a set number of combats.

 What's Different from Slay The Spire 1?